Lcchy/Eyesy_for_fates/README.md

 ### Installation :

-Please **be sure to have the latest Fates firmware** version installed (update otherwise or you won't be able to run Eyesy and Norns in parallel)
+Please **be sure to have the latest Fates firmware** version installed (otherwise or you won't be able to run Eyesy and Norns in parallel)

 ```
  cd ~/sidekick/patches